 Prohibited Bladed Weapons in Canada

 The Criminal Code of Canada, somewhat surprisingly, doesn’t explicitly say that you can’t own or carry a knife or sword, with a few exceptions.
-Many bladed weapons in Canada are prohibited due to their design, such as spring-loaded switchblades or gravity-assisted knives that open with a quick flick of the wrist.
+Many bladed weapons in Canada are prohibited due to their design, such as spring-loaded switchblades or gravity-assisted knives that open with a quick wrist flick.

-The distinction in Canadian criminal law is whether someone intends to use a knife or sword, such as a machete, as a tool versus using them as a weapon.
-The Criminal Code prohibits carrying concealed weapons, whether it’s a firearm or a menacing-looking dagger unless authorized by the Firearms Act.
+In Canadian criminal law, the distinction is whether someone intends to use a knife or sword, such as a machete, as a tool rather than a weapon.
+The Criminal Code prohibits carrying concealed weapons, whether a firearm or a menacing-looking dagger unless authorized by the Firearms Act.

 Caught with a concealed weapon

 Authorized people include police officers, armoured car employees, and military personnel.
-If you’re caught with a concealed weapon, you could end up being charged for offences that could land someone up to five years in jail.
-However, getting charged with a concealed weapon offence does not carry a distinction of what kind of weapon that may be, unless it’s expressly prohibited.
+If caught with a concealed weapon, you could end up being charged with offences that could land someone up to five years in jail.
+However, getting charged with a concealed weapon offence does not carry a distinction of what kind of weapon that may be unless it’s expressly prohibited.

 (Source: Statistics Canada)

-While it may seem necessary to carry a weapon for self-defence, visible or concealed or otherwise, the law is more concerned with intent and utility, so carrying a knife or sword around is no doubt dangerous in more ways than one.
+While it may seem necessary to carry a weapon for self-defence, visible or concealed, the law is more concerned with intent and utility, so carrying a knife or sword is undoubtedly dangerous in more ways than one.

 Some people love to collect swords, such as katanas, as a hobby.
 Others prefer to carry knives for self-defence.
-But is it legal to carry them in Canada?
+But is it legal to have them in Canada?

-Whatever the reason and type of blade, carrying knives is subject to legislation.
+Carrying knives is subject to legislation regardless of the reason and type of blade.
 So, before you take any blade with you, consider getting informed about the law.

 In Canada, carrying blades in public isn’t illegal as long as their purpose is:

-So, if the knives have a practical purpose like hunting or carving wood, their transportation is legal.
+So, their transportation is legal if the knives have a practical purpose, like hunting or carving wood.
 However, you have to be hunting or have other objects that justify the presence of those blades.

-Some knives are legal because they’re structured as tools, so they’re considered “safe” under proper circumstances.
-For instance, sheathed, fixed blades, “one-handed,” and manually-opened knives are generally legal.
+Some knives are legal because they’re structured as tools and considered “safe” under proper circumstances.
+For instance, sheathed, fixed blades, “one-handed,” and manually opened knives are generally legal.

 Moreover, it’s crucial to note that there is no limit to the length of the blade.
 Nevertheless, you need to have evidence that you’re trying to use it for practical purposes and not to commit a crime.

 Canadian law lists a few types of illegal blades under any circumstances and actively restricts the commerce of these blades.
-They’re mostly blades that are closer to being weapons than tools such as:
+They’re primarily blades that are closer to being weapons than tools, such as:

 Some seemingly legal blades might fall under this illegal category.
 For example, some knives assisted by springs are closer to utility knives than switchblades or vice versa.
-If you want to carry a knife of that sort, it’s better to check if the model is legal or not.
+If you want to carry a knife, it’s better to check if the model is legal.

-Also, any blade shorter than 30 cm, hidden to not appear as a weapon, is illegal.
-For instance, lipstick, credit card, and cane knives are illegal.
+Also, any blade shorter than 30 cm, hidden so as not to appear as a weapon, is illegal.
+Lipstick, credit card, and cane knives are unlawful.

 If you get caught carrying an illegal weapon, including an illegal blade like the ones above, you might get into legal trouble.
 The punishment might include jail time, fines, and seizing your knife.
 It might become even more severe if you have a criminal record or it’s not your first time being caught with blades.